Cartrigger/angelauramc.github.io/archived_pages/DEVICES_LINUX_INCL.md

 ### Linux

-It is not recommended to run AmethystLauncher on Linux.
+It is not recommended to run Amethyst on Linux.
 Though, you can try sideloading the app on your distribution by using Anbox or Waydroid.
 We won't provide support for it though.
 - Installing Anbox
   - on Ubuntu (`snap` is required);
   ```